telerik/fiddler-everywhere-docs/traffic/capture-traffic.md

 - Some browsers will share a single HTTP/2 connection to a website between several different tabs and keep a connection open for some time even after a tab is closed.
 That can lead to unexpected behavior with the beta HTTP/2 support in Fiddler Everywhere, so if you experience similar issues, try to restart the browser.

+- Fiddler shows the HTTP/2 pseudo-headers in their original order precisely as they are sent/received.
+Some client applications are further modifying the order of the pseudo-headers, which might cause different behavior for some corner cases.

 ## Additional Resources